-Obvious advancements have been made in medical science and in clinical practice.
-However, there has been no doubt for hundreds of years that trauma, uterine hyperstimulation and compressive forces on the fetal skull have great possibility for injury to the baby during labor and delivery.
+Medical science and clinical practice have obviously advanced over the centuries, but it has been undoubted for hundreds of years that trauma, uterine hyperstimulation, and compressive forces on the fetal skull present a grave danger of injury to the baby during labor and delivery.

-As Yates stated over fifty years ago, "[b]irth is a very traumatic event.
+As Yates stated more than fifty years ago, "[b]irth is a very traumatic event.
 This is particularly emphasized by the frequency of intra-cranial hemorrhage and cerebral damage in the newborn infant."
-(Yates; 1959) Modern obstetrical literature is filled with a variety of studies that examine the empirical relationship between the force and frequency of uterine contractions, the progress of labor and the effect on the fetal head.
-There are numerous statistical studies that look at the retrospective relationship between perinatal outcome and intrapartum factors such as the length and force of labor and the method of delivery (Kriewall;1960).
-For example, over 40 years ago (as the use of contraction enhancing drugs was becoming more commonplace), Clyne published his study.
+Modern obstetrical literature is filled with a variety of studies that examine the empirical relationship between the force and frequency of uterine contractions, the progress of labor, and the effect on the fetal head.
+There are numerous statistical studies that look at the retrospective relationship between perinatal outcome and intrapartum factors like the length and force of labor and the method of delivery.
+56

+Clyne, for example, published his study more than forty years ago, just as the use of contraction-enhancing drugs was becoming more commonplace.
 He first reviewed Courville's earlier study of 446 stillbirths or neonatal deaths in 10,000 consecutive autopsies done in Los Angeles.
 Courville had concluded:

 Distortion of the head is the main cause of physical injury, and gross subdural haemorrhage was its most characteristic manifestation.
 The second commonest traumatic lesion is a mixture of laceration and compression of brain tissue.
-(Clyne; 1964)
+57

-Clyne then compared those results to his study of 2,122 stillbirths and 1,867 neonatal deaths which occurred in Scotland in 1962.
+Clyne then compared those results to his study of 2,122 stillbirths and 1,867 neonatal deaths that occurred in Scotland in 1962.
 In Scotland, Clyne summarized his results as follows: